Last updated on May 26, 2026

 -

-Look for common errors such as missing signatures or incorrect dates.
+Look for common pitfalls, such as missing signatures or incomplete fields, and correct them before submission.

-Submission Methods and Fees for the California FL-170
+Submission Methods and Delivery for the California Declaration for Default or Uncontested Divorce

-What Happens After You Submit the California FL-170?
+What Happens After You Submit the California Declaration for Default or Uncontested Divorce

 How to fill out the CA FL-170